thesukantadey/HotSpot/README.md

-# For the 3D testcase running instance
+# For the 3D testcase running instance (following commands are from the inside of 3D_testcase directory)

 Get steady-state temperature map: